 The revised Charter boasts considerable gravitas, having been approved by:

-Put simply, the SME Finance Charter is a commitment by finance providers to offer support to the small businesses of the UK through Brexit, COVID-19, and beyond.
-It is made up of five key priority pledges for areas that have been identified by the government and lenders in ensuring that SME finance works effectively.
+Put simply, the SME Finance Charter is a commitment by finance providers to support the small businesses of the UK through Brexit, COVID-19, and beyond.
+It consists of five key priority pledges for areas identified by the government and lenders to ensure that SME finance works effectively.

 With a multitude of pressures facing businesses currently, the SME Finance Charter is very welcome.
 SMEs are a key driver of employment and economic growth.
 As businesses emerge from the pandemic and face a new set of challenges, clarity, communication and signposting are critical to help them capitalize on future opportunities.

-The Business Finance Council represents business trade associations to the government, and was a major approver of the Charter.
-The Council works with finance providers to make certain that SMEs can access the funds they need to grow and be successful.
+The Business Finance Council represents business trade associations to the government and was a major approver of the Charter.
+The Council works with finance providers to ensure that SMEs can access the funds they need to grow and succeed.
 It is jointly chaired by the BEIS Secretary of State, the Economic Secretary to the Treasury, and the Minister for Small Business, Consumers, and Labour Markets.

-Members of the Council include major lenders and providers of alternative finance, UK Finance and the Finance and Leasing Association, the British Business Bank (the government-owned business development bank dedicated to making finance markets work better for smaller businesses), and Business Representative Organisations.
+The Council’s members include major lenders and providers of alternative finance, UK Finance and the Finance and Leasing Association, the British Business Bank (the government-owned business development bank dedicated to improving finance markets for smaller businesses), and Business Representative Organisations.

 The Council’s remit includes: